The 2016 Indiana State Sales Tax

 Indiana doesn't collect sales tax on purchases of most prescription drugs and groceries.
 Prepared Food is subject to special sales tax rates under Indiana law.
 In most states, necessities such as groceries, clothes, and drugs are exempted from the sales tax or charged at a lower sales tax rate.

 Some items may not be eligible for these reduced sales tax rates, such as expensive clothing, unhealthy food or drinks like soda, and certain non-essential pharmaceuticals.
+Indiana does not treat candy or soda as groceries, which means they are not subject to reduced grocery sales tax rates.
 Other items including gasoline, alcohol, and cigarettes are subject to various Indiana excise taxes in addition to the sales tax.

 In some states, items like alcohol and prepared food (including restaurant meals and some premade supermarket items) are charged at a higher sales tax rate.
 Prepared Food is subject to a higher state sales tax then other items.
 The IN sales tax applicable to the sale of cars, boats, and real estate sales may also vary by jurisdiction.
 Indiana's sales tax rates for commonly exempted items are as follows: